enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 ---------------

 A page controller (see :ref:`apps-page-controller`) is a JavaScript file that handles requests such as GET and POST.
-Controllers usually pass dynamic values to an HTML.
+Controllers usually pass dynamic values to an HTML view.
 No values are passed in the example below, but the view file is specified and rendered with the Thymeleaf templating engine.

 - Create a folder called ``hello`` inside the ``src/main/resources/site/pages`` directory.
 Then create the two files specified below inside